 Trying to restrain a person can cause further injury – they may fight you in their state of confusion!
-Instead, turn the patient to the side, move anything sharp out of the way, remove eyeglasses if any, and place a soft cushion under the person’s head.
+Instead, turn the patient to the side, move anything sharp out of the way, remove eyeglasses (if any) and place a soft cushion under the person’s head.
+All of these steps are intended to protect them from injury.
 Most seizures stop spontaneously within 1-2 minutes.

-Never put an object into someone’s mouth during a seizure - doing this risks injury to the teeth, gums, or jaw.
+Never put an object into someone’s mouth during a seizure.
+Doing so risks injury to the teeth, gums, or jaw.

 After a seizure, it may take some time for behavior to get to the baseline state.
 For example, many people may experience sleepiness or tiredness after a seizure event.
 With convulsions, the person may report muscle soreness.